elemental-lf/benji/_sources/configuration.rst.txt

 * default: ``1``

 Number of reader threads when reading from a storage.
 Also affects the internal read queue length.
-It is highly recommended to increase this number to increase this number to get better concurrency and performance.
+It is highly recommended to increase this number to get better concurrency and performance.

 * name: **simultaneousWrites**
 * type: integer
 * default: ``1``

 Number of writer threads when writing to a storage.
 Also affects the internal write queue length.
-It is highly recommended to increase this number to increase this number to get better concurrency and performance.
+It is highly recommended to increase this number to get better concurrency and performance.

 * name: **simultaneousRemovals**
 * type: integer
 * default: ``1``

 Number of removal threads when removing blocks from a storage.
 Also affects the internal queue length.
-It is highly recommended to increase this number to increase this number to get better concurrency and performance.
+It is highly recommended to increase this number to get better concurrency and performance.

 * name: **bandwidthRead**
 * type: integer